2002 NBA Finals: Lakers

 The Lakers victory in this year's Finals would also mark the beginning of what would become a successful year for professional sports teams in the Los Angeles metropolitan area.
 The nearby Anaheim Angels would later claim their first World Series championship four months later.
-It marked the second occurrence that a city/metropolitan area won both NBA and Major League Baseball championships in the same calendar year.
-The last time this occurred was in 1988, when the Lakers won that year's NBA Finals in June; the Dodgers followed suit with a World Series victory four months later.
+It marked the second occurrence that a city/metropolitan area won both NBA and Major League Baseball (MLB) championships in the same calendar year.
+The last time this occurred was in 1988, when the Lakers won that year's NBA Finals in June, and the Dodgers followed suit with a World Series victory four months later.
 In relation to sports of smaller leagues, the Los Angeles Sparks won the WNBA Finals two months after the Lakers' 2002 Finals victory; the Los Angeles Galaxy won the MLS Cup exactly one week prior to the Angels' World Series victory in October.
 The successes of Los Angeles area teams led Sporting News magazine to declare Anaheim/Los Angeles as "Best Sports City" in 2003.
-As of 2025, the Lakers are the last team to pull off a 'three-peat' in North American professional sports.
-No other team has "three-peated" since this year's Finals.
-Since then, only four North American professional sports teams have come close to doing so, the NBA's Miami Heat and the Golden State Warriors, the NHL's Tampa Bay Lightning, and the NFL's Kansas City Chiefs, however all 4 lost their 3rd consecutive championship appearance after winning the last 2.
-Whereas the Heat, led by the Big Three of LeBron James, Dwyane Wade, and Chris Bosh, made four consecutive NBA Finals appearances since 2011, won back-to-back titles in 2012 and 2013 against different teams (Oklahoma City Thunder in 2012 and San Antonio Spurs in 2013), but lost in 2014 to the Spurs.
-The Warriors, led by the Splash Brothers (Stephen Curry and Klay Thompson), Draymond Green, Andre Iguodala, and Kevin Durant, won back-to-back titles in 2017 and 2018 against the Cleveland Cavaliers, but ended their 3-peat journey in 2019 as they fell to the Toronto Raptors in six games.

-After the Lakers’ three-peat, the relationship between Kobe Bryant and Shaquille O'Neal began to show cracks.
-Injuries were also starting to slow the Lakers down, and Robert Horry left the team as a free agent two seasons later.
-The Lakers would make one more Finals appearance in 2004 with Kobe and Shaq, but were shockingly upset by the Detroit Pistons in five games, which was a key factor in Shaq’s departure from the Lakers, leading him to sign with the Miami Heat in the offseason.
-The Lakers would take time to rebound with Bryant taking over as the team leader, but he would eventually lead the team back to a championship in 2009, where they defeated the Orlando Magic in five games.
+As of 2026, the Lakers are the last team to successfully accomplish a three-peat in the "Big Four" North American professional sports leagues.
+Since then, only two NBA teams unsuccessfully tried to achieve a three-peat: the Miami Heat, who lost to the San Antonio Spurs in 2014 after winning in 2012 and 2013, and the Golden State Warriors, who won two titles in 2017 and 2018 before losing in 2019 to the Toronto Raptors.
+Outside the NBA, the National Hockey League (NHL)'s Tampa Bay Lightning lost to the Colorado Avalanche in their third straight Stanley Cup Final in 2022, and the National Football League (NFL)'s Kansas City Chiefs attempted to become the first team to win three consecutive Super Bowl titles before losing to the Philadelphia Eagles in Super Bowl LIX (2024 season).

+The Lakers were off to a slow start in the 2002–03 NBA season.
+By this time, the relationship between Kobe Bryant and Shaquille O'Neal began to show cracks.
+Injuries were also starting to slow the Lakers down.
+Nevertheless, the Lakers won 50 games, but would only earn the fifth seed, thereby not earning the home-court advantage.
+Still, the Lakers took down the fourth-seeded Minnesota Timberwolves in six games.
+However, they were eliminated by the San Antonio Spurs, who finally earned revenge after their previous two defeats to the Lakers in the 2001 and 2002 NBA playoffs.
+In game 5, Robert Horry, a perennial clutch threat in the playoffs, missed a game-winning three that would've given the Lakers a 3–2 series lead.
+The miss eventually led to Horry's free-agent defection to the Spurs the following season.